gvsu-sta518/preparation01/README.md

 ## Branches and Pull Requests

+These next two videos are meant to provide you with insight into what else you can do in GitHub.
+I expect these steps will be new and confusing to most of you.
+That is ok!
+We will get better at these steps throughout the semester.
+At the very least, watch the videos to be aware of what these terms mean.

 ### 🎞 Video 2: Branches (11:54 minutes)

 [![Branches](http://img.youtube.com/vi/oPpnCh7InLY/0.jpg)](http://www.youtube.com/watch?v=oPpnCh7InLY "1.2 Branches - Git and GitHub for Poets")

+Note that the network plot that Daniel shows throughout this video is now located at 💹 Insights \> Network (on the left-hand toolbar).

 **Objectives**